The History of Whiskey began right here in the Midlands

 The story of whiskey continues further up the mighty River Shannon to the Peninsula at Rindoon, located on Lough Ree where the armies of King Henry ii and Kind Henry iii were located.
 Having sampled the delights of the native Uisce Beatha in the region it is known that these armies coined the name ‘Whiskey’ as they had problems pronouncing the old Gaelic name.

-It is our location in the heart of this region and its rich history taking us back to the origin of whiskey which has inspired us to produce our very own.
+It is our location in the heart of this region and its rich history taking us back to the origin of whiskey which has inspired us to launch our very own.
+Distilled and bottled by West Cork Distillers, each of our labels tells a different story.

 Sean’s Bar Specially Blended Irish Whiskey – ‘Luain Edition’